ADVERTISEMENT

 Hello doctor,

-I am a 36 year old male who weighs 69 kg.
+I am a 36-year-old male who weighs 152 pounds.
 I have a desk job with no physical activity during the day.
 I am doing exercises regularly though.
-I have a pain in both knees since one and a half years.
+I have a pain in both knees for one and a half years.
 It started gradually.
 Now, there is a cracking sound while squatting or doing yoga.
 I am unable to maintain the posture for a long time.
-There is no swelling, heat, redness or pain otherwise.
-The exact location of pain is at the front side, below the knee cap while climbing the staircase.
+There is no swelling, heat, redness, or pain otherwise.
+The exact location of the pain is at the front side, below the knee cap while climbing the staircase.
 If I walk on a plain surface, it does not pain much.
-I am practicing yoga since the last six months.
+I have been practicing yoga for the last six months.
 Because of the knee pain, I am avoiding knee-related yoga postures.
 I massage my knees regularly with a herbal oil before I sleep.
 It gives me temporary relief.
 I have consulted a doctor regarding this.
 He gave me 30 capsules of Arthocare to be taken for a month.
 It contains Glucosamine Hydrochloride and Chondroitin Sulfate Sodium.
 I have taken all the capsules but, no relief.
 I am now worrying about my knee joints.
 Please suggest me some remedies.

 Hello,